githubshubh/github-api-test/README.md

-Just some test function for Github APi wrapper "octokit".
+Just some test functions for Github APi wrapper "octokit".